The tiniest babies: Shifting the boundary of life earlier | Federal News Network

 “There’s a lot of things we can do, a lot of interventions,” said Dr. Barbara Warner, a newborn medicine expert at Washington University medical school in St. Louis.
 “Should we do them?”

 In the case of Butler’s twins, the answer was yes.
-Curtis and C’Asya Means came into the world on July 5, 2020, at the University of Alabama hospital, each weighing less than a pound and small enough to fit in an adult’s hand.
+Curtis and C’Asya Means came into the world on July 5, 2020, at the University of Alabama hospital in Birmingham, each weighing less than a pound and small enough to fit in an adult’s hand.

 Their divergent paths reflected both sides of extreme prematurity.